prathameshkhade/firewall-project/docs/Pre-requisites.md

    *   [**Windows 7/10:**](https://www.microsoft.com/en-in/software-download/windows10) Obtain installation media for Windows.
 These VMs will simulate client machines.
    *   [**Arch Linux:**](https://archlinux.org/download) (Open-Source, Free) - Advanced Linux distribution for experienced users (optional).
    *   [**PfSense Firewall:**](https://www.pfsense.org/download) (Open-Source, Free) - This firewall software will be installed within a VM and act as both a router and firewall for your simulated network.
+   *   [**Metasploitable 2:**](https://sourceforge.net/projects/metasploitable/) (Open-Source, Free) - A test environment provides a secure place to perform penetration testing and security research.
+You can use this instrad of setting all the things.
+It consist of pre-installed services including HTTP, HTTPS, RDP, FTP, DNS, IMAP, etc.

 ### Hardware Requirements
 This project is designed to run on a personal computer with the following minimum specifications: